anon123319/HMCTS_test/Readme.md

 To run the server:

 1. Please ensure you are using at least Node version 18.x.y
-2. Run the command `npm run dev` to run it in dev mode or run the command `npm run` to run it in production mode.
+2. Run the command `npm run dev` to run it in dev mode or run the command `npm start` to run it in production mode.
 Make sure to run the command in the root of this project.

 API Documentation: